4 Action list

 Click on the ‘Browse’ button (max file size: 500MB) to select and upload your concatenated

-file and metadata file.
+.fcsfile and metadata file.

 -